vplesko/OrbLang/docs/pages/automatic_cleanup.md

 };
 ```

-There is another rule that may be worth remembering - if a value is guaranteed to be in its zero state, the compiler *may* omit dropping it.
+There is another rule that is worth remembering - if a value is guaranteed to be in its zero state, the compiler *may* omit dropping it.
 Practically speaking, when a value is zero-initialized, it is considered to not own any resources.